Jargail/AdventOfCode2019/README.md

-My solutions to AdventOfCode 2019
+# Advent of Code 2019
-They are in a manner of 'Just get it to work'
+My solutions are in a manner of 'Just get it to work'